French

 Pupils are expected to be able to:

-Translate a short passage from German into English.
+Translate a short passage from French into English.

 Paper 4: Writing - Communicating effectively in writing for a variety of purposes